 While there are tons of great options, some of the most popular are listed below:

-- Cheeseburger with American Cheese: Wednesdays are Burger Night at all Calhoun’s restaurants.
+Wednesdays are Burger Night at all of Calhoun’s restaurants.
 You can eat one for $6!

 The Copper Cellar Family of Restaurants owns and operates nine different Calhoun’s restaurants in East Tennessee.
 This company also owns Smoky Mountain Brewery, which is only a few steps away from Calhoun’s in Pigeon Forge.
 The two restaurants share many of the same menu items, but only Calhoun’s can claim a place on countless Best Gameday Restaurants lists.